rosettatype/yrsa-rasa/README.md

 ## Download

 You can download the compiled fonts from [Releases](https://github.com/rosettatype/yrsa-rasa/releases) section of this repo or from the Google Fonts directory (soon).
-Alternatively, you can find the in Adobe Typekit (soon).
+Alternatively, you can find the in Adobe Typekit.

 ## Building the fonts from source